mr-r3bot/HackTheBox-Reports/armageddon/README.md

 Some basic nmap scan let us know that this box has 2 opening ports, `22, 80`

 Visit the website, navigate around.
-But I see nothing interested Tried to run some directory enumeration with `gobuster` but there is nothing interesting either.
+But I see nothing interested.

+Tried to run some directory enumeration with `gobuster` but there is nothing interesting either.

 So far, we got no information of what version of software is running on the website.